bvoightlab/bvoightlab.github.io/join/index.md

 If you have not applied to Penn or have not joined one of the PhD programs above, the first step to joining our group is to apply to BGS and be admitted to one of these programs.

 If you are already a PhD student at Penn and are interested in rotating in our lab, please [contact Ben]({{ site.baseurl }}/contact) to set up a time to discuss your interest.
 You can check out project interests and research areas on our website!

-### Programmers

-We are looking for programmers to bring new research products to practice around type 1 diabetes.
-Stay tuned for job postings shortly!

 ### Undergraduate Students